-After 6 rotations an hour had flown past and our time was up – By law you are only allowed 1 hour with each Whale Shark, but after kicking that hard to keep up with it we discovered that an hour was enough, we were knackered!
+After 6 rotations an hour had flown past and our time was up – by law tours are only allowed to spend 1 hour with a Whale Shark per day.
+After kicking hard to keep up with it we discovered that an hour was enough, we were knackered!

 It was time to head in but on route the captain decided to throw a little celebration party, we had drinks, snacks and Pharrell Williams song, ‘Happy’ blasting through the speakers.

 We all did celebration bombs into the water – It was a perfect way to end an amazing day!